Samarth777415/TenderManagementSystem/README.md

 # TenderVault

-TenderVault is a comprehensive web application designed to streamline and automate the tender management process.
-Inspired by modern procurement platforms, TenderVault enables users to efficiently create, apply for, and manage tenders with transparency and ease.
+TenderVault is a comprehensive web application designed to streamline and digitize the tender management process, enhancing efficiency and transparency for users.
+The platform allows users to create, apply for, and manage tenders with ease.

 ## Features

-- **Real-time Tender Updates**: Stay informed about open tenders and application statuses.
-- **User Authentication**: Secure login system using Firebase Authentication.
+- **Secure Token-Based Authentication**: Ensures secure login and access control.
-- **Dynamic Filtering & Sorting**: Easily find and manage tenders with filtering and sorting options.
+- **Dynamic Dashboard**: Users can create, edit, and manage tenders efficiently.
-- **Quotation Management**: Users can submit and track their quotations.
+- **Vendor Quotations Management**: Vendors can submit quotations with validation to allow only one application per tender.
+- **Real-Time Updates**: Get notified about tender statuses and deadlines.
+- **Role-Based Access**: Tailored dashboards for admins, creators, and vendors.
 - **Responsive Design**: Optimized for seamless use across different devices.

+## Technologies Used

+- **MongoDB**: Efficient database management for tenders and user data.
+- **Express.js & Node.js**: Backend development for server-side logic and APIs.
+- **React**: Dynamic and responsive user interface.

 ## Getting Started